SIUE does not offer loans, grants, scholarships or financial aid to international students.

 You can find more information about graduate assistantships including currently available assistantships on the website of the Graduate School.

 Competitive Graduate Award

 This award offers highly qualified incoming graduate students a tuition waiver and stipend for their first year at SIUE.
-There will be approximately 19 CGA awards for the nine-month academic year 2010-2011.
+There will be approximately 19 CGA awards for the nine-month academic year.
 They will include a monthly stipend, as well as waiver of tuition.
 The amount of the stipend is $8,370 ($930 per month).
-Applications for the CGA including the application to the graduate program have to be received by January 15 of each year.
+Applications for the CGA including the application to the graduate program have to be received by the second friday of January each year.

 You can find more information about the Competitive Graduate Award on the website of the Graduate School.

 SIUE offers a variety of on-campus employment opportunities for students.
 Salaries are set near the U.S. minimum hourly wage of $8.00 per hour.
 Students must interview for such positions in person after arrival.
 Moreover, students have to be enrolled and financially cleared in order to apply for on-campus employment.
 Government regulations and University Policy limit international student employment to 20 hours per week in an on-campus position.